Applying for Grants Overview:

 Where are these grants?

 This changes all the time.
-You can do some initial research by using Google and asking ‘business grants in connecticut’.
+You can do some initial research by using Google and asking for ‘business grants in Connecticut’.
 By getting even more specific in your Google search, you can narrow the results further.
 Such as “business grants in ct for women”.

 Here are a few examples:

 The Department of Economic Development (DECD), a CT State Agency, has a wealth of information on current grants: